spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 echo $PKR_VAR_vcenter_server
 ```

 Use the following command to create an environment file titled **.goenv**.
-The  **.goenv** file contains the required VMWare vCenter credentials and information required to deploy VMs in your VMware environment.
+The  **.goenv** file contains the required VMware vCenter credentials and information required to deploy VMs in your VMware environment.
 <br />

 ```bash